charanpald/ghostly-boots/README.md

 # Ghostly-boots
-A simple customisable [Ghost](https://ghost.org/) theme based on [Bootstrap] (http://getbootstrap.com/).
+A simple, customisable [Ghost](https://ghost.org/) theme based on [Bootstrap] (http://getbootstrap.com/).

 ## Features

+* Simple, elegant design
-* Based on Bootstrap, the extremely popular HTML, CSS, and JS framework
+* Uses Bootstrap, the extremely popular HTML, CSS, and JS framework
 * Fully responsive for use with mobiles and tablets
 * Readily customisable
 * Beautiful typography using Google Fonts